aimahdi/PHP-MySQL-REST-API/readme.md

-//A readme fiel is a must for this type of repository
+//A readme file is a must for this type of repository